stlouisweb/docker-js-app/README.md

 ### Build the backend container

-To update the backend FeathersJS app use the `docker build` command
+To create or update the backend container use the `docker build` command

 ```
 $ cd ./backend